jaz303/ByteBuffer.swift/README.md

 #### `buffer.dataPointerInt8() -> UnsafeMutablePointer<Int8>`

-Return a pointer to the head of the buffer's data array. __You are responsible for ensuring that the buffer is not destroyed while the pointer is in use.__
+Return an `Int8` pointer to the head of the buffer's data array. __You are responsible for ensuring that the buffer is not destroyed while the pointer is in use.__

-#### `buffer.dataPointerInt8() -> UnsafeMutablePointer<UInt8>`
+#### `buffer.dataPointerUInt8() -> UnsafeMutablePointer<UInt8>`

-Return a pointer to the head of the buffer's data array. __You are responsible for ensuring that the buffer is not destroyed while the pointer is in use.__
+Return a `UInt8` pointer to the head of the buffer's data array. __You are responsible for ensuring that the buffer is not destroyed while the pointer is in use.__

 ## `ByteBufferReader`